Manjunathvs-coder/MVS-Ansible/ansible2.md

      c. always
 5. Variables
 6. Ansible_Vault
+7. Change something in the worker node
+8. Notify and Handler

 <h1>Register</h1>
 Register is going to store the data it is nothing but a variable.